ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 It should be noticed that the most "dangerous" places in the API - like `editor.model.change()`, `editor.editing.view.change()`, emitters - are covered with checks and `try-catch` blocks that allow detecting unknown errors and restart editor when they occur.

-Currently there are two available watchdogs, which can be used depending on your needs:
+There are two available watchdogs, which can be used depending on your needs:
 * [editor watchdog](#editor-watchdog) - that fills the most basic scenario when only one editor is created,
 * [context watchdog](#context-watchdog) - that keeps an advanced structure of connected editors via te context feature running